algosup/2024-2025-project-1-fpga-team-7/documents/Functional_specification/functional_specification.md

 #### <ins>Restart</ins>

-the game will restart once all four buttons are pressed at the same time and held for 2 seconds, no matter the condition of the game.
+The game will restart once all four buttons are pressed at the same time and held for 2 seconds, no matter the condition of the game.

 #### <ins>Controls</ins>